favstats/TidyTuesday-1/TT.4.17.18/README.md

 Instead of recreating the Kenya plot.
 I focused on Guatemala.
 Same as before, different colors & slightly different labels.
 Code - Guat.2016.Rmd Plot - Guat.2016.png

 I wanted to do my own original graphic.
 I used Guatemala again.
 This time I focused on the trends in each disease in the specified time frame.
 I filtered the diseases, using only those with an average percent higher than 1.5%.
 This was a random cut off value that I chose mostly because it gave me an even number of plots.
-I really like this graphic.
+I had a tough time ordering the facets alphabetically.
+I finally ended up reordering the columns in the original tiblle.
+Overall, I really like this graphic.
 I think it looks really good!
 Code - Guat.all.Rmd Plot - Guat.all.png

 Source:
 Data - https://github.com/rfordatascience/tidytuesday/blob/master/README.md <br />